Romandre/gamescollector/README.md

 ## Status

-The project is currently in its early development stages, and any feedback, contributions, and ideas are welcomed from the community.
+The project is currently in its early development stages.
+Any feedback, contributions and ideas are welcomed.

 ## Get Involved